 Security deposits are non-interest bearing and are generally on term of 3 to 9 years.
 For credit risk management, Refer Note 31.

-Represents the IPO expenses incurred in trust on behalf of selling shareholders in Offer for Sale (including the related parties as referred in Note 33)
+Represents amount recoverable for IPO expenses incurred in trust on behalf of selling shareholders in Offer for Sale (including the related parties as referred in Note 33)

 8 Other assets